 Gibraltar Peak Rock climbing123 routes in crag

-Get directions to here using Google Maps
+Get directions to here using Google Maps.

 Varied climbing on a prominent collection of boulders.
 Lots of slabs, a few great aretes and some stellar crack climbs make for a good day out.
 Most climbs get the sun, making Gibraltar a good winter destination, although there are some good shady climbs as well.
 Gibraltar is in Tidbinbilla Nature Reserve and is a popular day walk destination, so you can gawk at the tourists having lunch as you do your climb.©

-The peak itself can be found at GPS coords -35.46732,148.95489.©
+Gibraltar peak itself is at GPS coords -35.46732,148.95489.©

 Check out what is happening in Gibraltar Peak.